 The Research Problem

 In global cities such as Beijing, Sydney and Cape Town, the taxi industry has witnessed the rapid rise of online platforms such as Uber, Didi, and Bolt.
-However, ride-hailing or ridesharing platforms remain constrained in other cities such as Hong Kong, Tokyo, and Taipei, where the conventional taxi industry prevails continues to dominate.
+However, ride-hailing or ridesharing platforms remain constrained in other cities such as Hong Kong, Tokyo, and Taipei, where the conventional taxi industry continues to dominate.
 This project will examine the different levels of digitalisation of the taxi industry and investigate the related diversification in service provision and labour conditions for urban drivers.

 Research Design